DevSecOps: Why start with Cremit

 • Reduced costs: Reduce the cost of security flaws and improve operational efficiency.

-• Increased collaboration and improved security culture: Collaboration between development, security, and operations teams can improve the security culture in your organisation.
+• Increased collaboration and improved security culture: Collaboration between development, security, and operations teams can improve the security culture in your organization.

 DevSecOps can be adopted in six distinct phases

-• Plan and prepare: Organisationally define the goals, scope, and success criteria for DevSecOps.
+• Plan and prepare: Organizationally define the goals, scope, and success criteria for DevSecOps.

-• Culture and process change: Transform your organisation's culture to be security-focused and integrate security into the development process.
+• Culture and process change: Transform your organization's culture to be security-focused and integrate security into the development process.

 • Tool and technology selection: Select the appropriate DevSecOps tools and technologies to meet your requirements.